glpi-project/doc-install/source/update.rst

 Once a new version will be installed; you will not be able to use the application until a migration has been done.

-Plase also note the update process will automatically disable your plugins.
+Please also note the update process will automatically disable your plugins.

 .. warning::